klouk/Reeb-Graph/README.md

 # Reeb Graph

-**1:Compute the dual graph of a Model_3D.**
+1: Compute the dual graph of a Model_3D.

-**2:Create protrusion map with using the dual graph and geodetic distances.**
+2: Create the protrusion map using the dual graph and geodetic distances.

-**3:Calculate extreme points from protrusion function.**
+3: Calculate extreme points from protrusion function.

-**4:** Κατασκευάστε για κάθε ακραίο σημείο το γράφο Reeb (Reeb Graph) του αντικειμένου, με μέτρο τη γεωδαισιακή απόσταση. Κατασκευάστε και τον κλασικό Γράφο καθ’ ύψος.

-**Reeb graph with geodesic distances:

-**Reeb Graph by height:**

-**ΕΡΩΤΗΜΑ 5Ο** :Χρησιμοποιήστε τον γράφο Reeb έτσι ώστε να μετασχηματίσετε με αλγόριθμο της επιλογής σας το αντικείμενο Model_3D_1 στο αντικείμενο Model_3D_2.

-**ΕΡΩΤΗΜΑ 6 Ο** : Χρησιμοποιήστε το γράφο Reeb έτσι ώστε να κάνετε κατάτμηση των αντικειμένων σε υποαντικείμενα.

-**Simplification**
+4: For each extreme point the Reeb Graph is calculated, using the geodesic distance as distance.
+Also, the classing graph per height is calculated

+5: Motion transformation is applied in 3d models

+6: 3D model segmentation using the Reeb graph

+7: 3D model simplification

+# Dependencies

+VVRFRAMEWORK

+# Future Steps
+Code refactoring
+Use pcl instead of VVRFRAMEWORK